-6.3 Lower of Cost and Net Realizable Value (LCNRV)
+6.3 Lower of Cost and Net Realizable Value (LCNRV) and Lower of Cost or Market (LCM)

-LO3 - Explain and calculate lower of cost and net realizable value inventory adjustments.
+LO3 - Explain and calculate lower of cost and net realizable and lower of cost or market value inventory adjustments.

 In addition to the adjusting entry to record the shrinkage of merchandise inventory (discussed in Chapter 5), there is an additional adjusting entry to be considered at the end of the accounting period when calculating cost of goods sold and ending inventory values for the financial statements.
-Generally accepted accounting principles require that inventory be valued at the lesser amount of its laid-down cost and the amount for which it can likely be sold - its net realizable value (NRV).
-This concept is known as the lower of cost and net realizable value, or LCNRV.
-Note that the laiddown cost includes the invoice price of the goods (less any purchase discounts) plus transportation in, insurance while in transit, and any other expenditure made by the purchaser to get the merchandise to the place of business and ready for sale.
+Initially inventory is recorded at its purchase price (less any purchase discounts) plus transportation-in, insurance while in transit, and any other expenditure made by the purchaser to get the merchandise to the place of business and ready for sale.
+However, due to the conservatism principle, GAAP requires companies using FIFO, weighted average, or any method other than LIFO to report inventory using the lower of cost and net realizable value (LCNRV) approach.
+This requires companies to compare inventory at cost to inventory at net realizable value (NRV) and then value inventory at the lower of the two.
+Net realizable value is the estimated selling price less any costs to complete, dispose of, or transport inventory.
+This requirement adheres to the conservatism principle by removing the possibility of overstating the value of inventory.

 As an example, a change in consumer demand may mean that inventories become obsolete and need to be reduced in value below the purchase cost.
 This often occurs in the electronics industry as new and more popular products are introduced.

-The lower of cost and net realizable value can be applied to individual inventory items or groups of similar items, as shown in Figure 6.15 below.
+The lower of cost and net realizable value can be applied to individual inventory items, groups of similar items, or the entire inventory.
+Figure 6.18 below provides an example.

-LCN IRV
+LCNRV

 Total Total Unit Group

 Cost NRV Basis Basis

 White paper \$1,250 \$1,200 \$1,200

 Coloured paper 1,400 1,500 1,400

-Total \$2 , 650 \$2,700 \$2,600 \$2,650
+Total \$2,650 \$2,700 \$2,600 \$2 , 650

 Ending inventory (LCNRV) \$2,600 \$2,650